-Often times when we are caring for a tree we will see that we need to "raise the crown."
-The Crown Raising process when we remove lower branches to provide clearance for buildings, vehicles, pedestrians, mowing, and provide a better.
+Oftentimes when we are caring for a tree we see that we need to “raise the crown.”
+The Crown Raising process is when we remove the lower branches of the tree to provide clearance for buildings, vehicles, and pedestrians.

 Low hanging branches can negatively affect a home’s curb appeal by blocking its view.
 Low hanging branches and dead limbs can present hazards to vehicles and pedestrians.
 Also, cities and counties will send you a letter if your trees are a hazard to pedestrians.

 Removing harmful low-hanging branches provides definite benefits for a property owner.
-Not everyone is skilled enough to perform their own tree pruning and crown raising.
-It's not as easy as cutting off low-hanging branches.
-Cut too many limbs and it may affect the tree's health.
+Not everyone is skilled enough to perform their own crown raising and tree pruning.
+It’s not as easy as cutting off low-hanging branches.
+If you cut too many limbs, it may affect the tree’s health.
 Ladders can also pose a risk if not used properly.

 Tree care takes training, skill and patience.
-If you’re uncertain about the services you need, give G&V Tree and Landscaping Services a call today.
+If you’re uncertain about the services you need, give G&V a call today.

-All work performed according to the American National Standards Institute (ANSI) A300 Standards and (ANSI) Z133.1 Safety requirements for Tree Pruning Services.
+All of our work performed is in accordance to the American National Standards Institute (ANSI) A300 Standards and (ANSI) Z133.1 safety requirements for Tree Pruning Services.

 Our Tree Experts will be happy to speak with you regarding your tree removal, trimming, pruning, stump grinding, or other tree maintenance services.